Letrozole: Contraindications

 Letrozole is contraindicated in women having a pre-menopausal hormonal status.
 Precautions are advised against becoming pregnant while using letrozole; on the loss of bone mineral density; on the increased level of cholesterol and fat in the blood; and on dizziness and against driving.
 Breast feeding (lactation) is also counterindicated.

 Side effects

 The most common side effects are sweating, hot flushes, arthralgia (joint pain), and fatigue.

 Generally, side effects include signs and symptoms of hypoestrogenism.
 There is concern that long term use may lead to osteoporosis, which is why in certain patient populations such as post-menopausal women or osteoporotics, bisphosphonates may also be prescribed.

 Interactions

 Letrozole inhibits the liver enzyme CYP2A6, and to a lesser extent CYP2C19, in vitro, but no relevant interactions with drugs like cimetidine and warfarin have been observed.
+Letrozole also inhibits CYP2A7.

 Pharmacology

 Pharmacodynamics

 Letrozole is an orally active, nonsteroidal, selective aromatase inhibitor and hence an antiestrogen.
 It prevents aromatase from producing estrogens by competitive, reversible binding to the heme of its cytochrome P450 unit.
 The action is specific, and letrozole does not reduce production of corticosteroids.